← Biology

 Practical Infection

-Calculate MOI from cell count, titer (TU/PFU/IFU, etc.), and inoculum volume.
-You can also solve volume or required titer from a target MOI, see a Poisson-based infection guide, and plan multiwell totals with overage.
+Calculate MOI from cell count, infectious titer, and inoculum volume.
+You can also solve for the volume or titer needed for a target MOI and review the Poisson-based infected fraction.

 All calculations run in your browser; data is not sent.